jkerai1/DNSTwistToMDEIOC/README.md

 # Whats Next?

 Block The Domain in Tenant Allow Block List using the powershell scripts

+TABL does not support punycode (xn--)